Why It Is Important

 In essence, what Jesus was saying to the Pharisees (through Abraham) is "you (Pharisees) have Moses and the prophets" and therefore have NO excuse for your approach to life and how you treat other people.

-But if someone were to rise from death and go to them, then they would turn from their sins.
+(the rich man then asks) But if someone were to rise from death and go to them, then they would turn from their sins.
 But Abraham said, 'If they will not listen to Moses and the prophets, they will not be convinced even if someone were to rise from death' (Luke 16:30 - 31).

-Jesus ultimately tells us the meaning of the rich man and Lazarus parable.
-He was telling the Pharisees (who were self-righteous hypocrites) that since they did not truly believe and follow what Moses and the prophets wrote, no amount of miracles and wonders would be able to change their minds and alter how they lived life.
+Jesus ultimately reveals the meaning of the rich man and Lazarus parable.
+He was telling the Pharisees (who were self-righteous hypocrites) that since they did not believe and follow what Moses and the prophets wrote, no amount of miracles and wonders would be able to change their minds and alter how they lived life.
 It was the hardness of their hearts that kept them from truly repenting and serving God.